pantheon-systems/documentation/source/content/guides/getstarted/08-launch.md

 Your Test environment is now set up.
 Test your site thoroughly before proceeding to the next step.

-## Deploy Your Site Live
+## Deploy Your Site to Live

-Once you've tested your site, it's time for it to go live.
+After you've tested your site, it's time for it to go live.

 <Alert title="Note" type="info" >

-Once you complete this step, your site will be live for anyone to see, at the Pantheon URL.
+When you complete this step, your site will be live for anyone to see, at the Pantheon URL.
 We will change this URL in the next section.

 </Alert>

- 1. Go to your Site Dashboard and click the <Icon icon="equalizer" text="Live"/> tab.
-Click **Initialize Live Environment** to create your Test environment.
+ 1. Go to your Site Dashboard, click the <Icon icon="equalizer" text="Live"/> tab, and then click **Initialize Live Environment** to create your Live environment.

    ![Initialize live environment](../../../images/launch-initialize-live.png)

 1. Click **Site Admin**.
-A new browser tab will open, and you will be presented with either Drupal or WordPress setup screens.
-Enter the information in these screens, and when done, return to the browser tab with your Site Dashboard.
+A new browser tab will open, and you will be presented with your CMS setup screen.
+Enter the information on the screen, and when done, return to the browser tab with your Site Dashboard.

   <Alert title="Note" type="info">